 History of the Coronado Independence Day Run

-1975-1986 The race was a half marathon which started on Sixth Street between Cutler Field and the high school track, ran east to Glorietta Blvd, went south on Glorietta, up the little hill above the Yacht Club, jogged right/left on Ynez and Adella, then crossed Orange Avenue and traversed Ocean Blvd and entered NAS North Island at Sunset Park.
+1978-1986 The race was a half marathon which started on Sixth Street between Cutler Field and the high school track, ran east to Glorietta Blvd, went south on Glorietta, up the little hill above the Yacht Club, jogged right/left on Ynez and Adella, then crossed Orange Avenue and traversed Ocean Blvd and entered NAS North Island at Sunset Park.
 That was approximately Mile 3.
 The course went out and back along the beach at North Island and came back to Sunset Park at approximately Mile 12.
 It looped Sunset Park and finished at Sixth & Coronado Avenue right by the old elementary school.
-Dick and Judy Stolpe and ‘End of the Line’ consulting were the race directors.
+Dick and Judy Stolpe and ‘End of the Line’ consulting were the timers and event managers.

 1987-1990 Due to security issues NAS North Island was no longer available so the half marathon weaved its way through Coronado crossing Orange and 3rd and 4th a couple of times.
 It was a nightmare!
 One year it was also almost fourteen miles long!
 The City’s humor check was over, the race lost their traditional sponsor, The Chart House, and as far as anyone figured that was the end of the 4th of July run.